 Gross Profit Per Sale minus Overhead and Profit (typically a percentage of Cost of Goods Sold)

 You should also run a Breakeven Analysis (along with this type of “how much can I spend” analysis) per campaign or channel, to be sure your marketing programs have a reasonable chance of achieving your objectives.

-Excerpted from Chapter 19 of our new book, The Results Obsession: ROI-Focused Digital Strategies to Transform Your Marketing, now available on Amazon.
+Excerpted from Chapter 19 of our new BEST-SELLING book, The Results Obsession: ROI-Focused Digital Strategies to Transform Your Marketing, now available on Amazon.